Art-Sells/Arells/Build-Notes.md

 - - if null, emailUnConfirmed(true){}, emailConfirmed(false){};
 - - if true, opposite
 - Send Confirmation (Link) look into Hosted UI in AWS Copgnito for custom UI interface Emails, etc..

+### Last Resort
+- Create separate Wallet to handle where we get our 3% fee...
+(Stripe?)
+- Remove console.logs from all components, hide "wallettester" and "hpmtester" from main